zkello/Fangraphs-Search/README.md

 # Fangraphs-Search

-Chrome Extension inspired by https://github.com/corbindavenport/wikipedia-search
+Chrome and Firefox WebExtension for searching fangraphs.com

 Search Fangraphs one of two ways: